alexanderupton/MiSTer-Builds/README.md

 You can always find a compatible .config file in /proc/config.gz on any live MiSTer system.
 Simply extract and rename "config" to "linux-${KERNEL_SRC_VER}/.config"

-Note: Build and ARMv7l GCC compilation performance tuning options below have proven to offer some basic system filesystem and network I/O performance. <br>
+Note: Build and ARMv7l GCC compilation performance tuning options below have proven to offer some basic filesystem and network I/O performance improvements. <br>
 <pre>
 export ARCH=arm <br>
 export CROSS_COMPILE=arm-linux-gnueabi- <br>